Jo Sweatman

-Biography
+Early life and training

 Sweatman was born in South Yarra 1872.
 She took drawing classes at a suburban ladies' college, and was recommended by her teacher to join the National Gallery School, where she studied for two years under Frederick McCubbin.
 She also studied painting while at the school with Bernard Hall.

+Career

+Sweatman taught at Melbourne Girls Grammar, where Clarice Beckett was one of her pupils.

-Sweatman was initially involved with the Victorian Artists' Society but her support for Max Meldrum eventually led to her being ousted along with friend A.M.E.
+She was initially involved with the Victorian Artists' Society but her support for Max Meldrum eventually led to her being ousted along with friend A.M.E.
 Bale.
-She started her career painting portraits but eventually found the lure of nature led her towards landscapes.
-Building her house 'The Kipsy' next door to fellow artist Clara Southern, they both took an active role in developing the artistic community in Warrandyte, Victoria.
+She started her career painting portraits but her love of nature and a move to Warrandyte prompted a concentration on landscape, as reported of her 1929 exhibition at the Melbourne Athenaeum in The Cairns Post;Miss Jo Sweatman, the Melbourne artist, is one who delights to paint the beauties of nature as she finds them on a bush track.
+There is no gainsaying that some of these bits of sunlight and shade round the gum trees make very attractive landscapes.
+In Miss Sweatman's recent exhibition at the Athenaeum there were on view "White Gums" and views of more distant tree topped ranges.
+Warrandyte, a little township on thc Yarra, has for some time been the happy hunting ground of artists, for it has many a beauty spot, and here Miss Sweatman has gone for some of her best bush scenes.
+Figures and flowers were included in the exhibition but probably most people would covet most one of the bush scenes which are so truly Australian.Building her house 'The Kipsy' next door to fellow artist Clara Southern, they both took an active role in developing the artistic community in Warrandyte, Victoria.
 She helped establish annual art exhibitions with the Warrandyte Women's Auxiliary Association, serving on a committee of resident artists as secretary.

-She was a founding member of the group, Twenty Melbourne Painters Society, that was formed by students and followers of Australian Tonalist Max Meldrum.
+Sweatman was a founding member of the group, Twenty Melbourne Painters Society, that was formed by students and followers of Australian Tonalist Max Meldrum.
 Sweatman was considered to be one of Australia's most famous painters of wattle.
-She has works in the collections of the Hamilton Gallery, Castlemaine Art Museum, and the National Gallery of Victoria.

 In 1922 Sweatman was a finalist for the Archibald Prize for her Portrait Miss A.M.E.
 Bale.
 The same year A.M.E.
 Bale was a finalist with her portrait of Miss Jo Sweatman.
 Sweatman died in 1956.